 The Cafe Wha, in New York’s Greenwich Village, caters largely to a rock and folk audience, but the people who relax around its small, candlelit tables come not so much to hear particular artists as they do to spend an evening in a casual, friendly club.
 If one of the unfamiliar groups that provide the night’s entertainment turns out to be especially good, well, that’s a happy bonus.

 On the night Oregon is to perform, the audience sits through four opening sets—a comedian, a poet and two folk groups—talking among themselves and nursing the non-alcoholic concoctions served at the Wha.
-When, after midnight, the lights go up and a sitar, a standup bass, table drums, etc. are brought onstage, wondering glances are exchanged at more than one table.
+When, after midnight, the lights go up and a sitar, a standup bass, tablas, and other instruments are brought onstage, wondering glances are exchanged at more than one table.
 After the room becomes dark again and a voice on the PA announces “Vanguard recording artists Oregon,” there is a smattering of handclaps.

 After the music finally stops, at around 2 a.m., the coffeehouse manager rushes up.
 “When are you coming back?”
 The four who are Oregon just smile.